hiulit/show-hide-files-mac/README.md

-	do shell script "defaults write com.apple.finder AppleShowAllFiles TRUE" else if result is equal to "Hide them!" then do shell script "defaults write com.apple.finder AppleShowAllFiles FALSE" else if result is equal to "Do nothing...
-I'm okay" then return end if
+	do shell script "defaults write com.apple.finder AppleShowAllFiles TRUE" else if result is equal to "Hide them!" then do shell script "defaults write com.apple.finder AppleShowAllFiles FALSE" else if result is equal to "Nothing...
+It's okay" then return end if